Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Signs of an allergic reaction include:

-If you are pregnant, think you might be pregnant or breastfeeding, speak to your doctor or a pharmacist before using Optrex Bloodshot eyes eye drops.
+If you are pregnant, think you might be pregnant or breastfeeding, speak to your doctor or a pharmacist before using Optrex Bloodshot eye drops.

 Always seek your doctor’s advice before you buy Optrex Bloodshot eye drops online.